Top Professional Finance Certifications

 This certification is great for niche areas of finance, such as managing alternative investments like private equity, real assets, and hedge funds.
 It only takes 12-18 months on average to complete.

-It is not as versatile as other designations like the CFA or CPA.
+Since it’s so focused, it is not as versatile as broader designations or an MBA.